Availability All Editions

 The capacity will be assigned to the project, and the top cell with the open allocation will be updated.
 To save these changes, click Staff Role.
 The role’s allocation will be reduced or removed from the project.

-The shortcuts available in Time Grid mode are not available in Staff Role mode.
+The shortcuts available in the Team Planner are not available in Staff Role mode.

 You can also unstaff an allocation back to a role, or reassign it to a different resource.
 Learn more about this in our article on Reassigning Resource Allocations.